Antiblanks/he-dan.antiblanks.com/_posts/2019-03-16-week-7-experimenting-with-sounds.markdown

 **SoundUtility**

-This is a reusable sound utility module that wraps the `react-native-sound` library and exposes a common interface for the caller to add sounds into channels and control them independently or together.
+This is a reusable sound utility module that wraps the `react-native-sound` library and exposes a common interface for the caller to add sounds into channels and control them independently or at the same time if they are on the same channel.
 I won't go into much more detail as the code is well commented and speaks for itself.

 ```
 import Sound from 'react-native-sound';